 As part of the Sunset Process, the National Organic Program (NOP) announces substances on the National List of Allowed and Prohibited Substances (National List) that are coming up for sunset review by the National Organic Standard Board (NOSB).
-The following list announces substances that are on the National List for use in organic handling that must be reviewed by the NOSB and renewed by the USDA before their sunset dates.
-This document provides the substance's current status on the National List, use description, references to past technical reports, past NOSB actions, and regulatory history, as applicable.
-If a new technical report has been requested for a substance, this is noted in this list.
-To see if any new technical report is available, please check for updates under the substance name in the Petitioned Substances Database.
+The following list announces substances that are on the National List for use in organic handling that must be reviewed by the NOSB and renewed by the USDA before their sunset dates in 2021.
+This list provides the substance's current status on the National List, use description, references to past technical reports, past NOSB actions, and regulatory history, as applicable.